-By default, dashboards in Splunk Enterprise use simple XML for the underlying code.
-You can use Splunk Enterprise interactive editors to create and edit dashboards without having to edit the simple XML.
+You can use Splunk platform interactive editors to create and edit dashboards without having to edit the simple XML.
 However, some advanced dashboard features are not available from interactive editors.
 You can access these features by editing the underlying simple XML code.

 This chapter describes some of the basics of editing simple XML.
 It contains detailed examples of features available for dashboards and forms with simple XML.

 For details on the structure of dashboards and forms, see Anatomy of dashboards and forms.